onoma2/TriwalkmaVersio/README.md

 ###Controls###

-The module will respond to +0-5v into CV inputs.
+The module will respond to +0-5v into the CV inputs.
 Pots work as offsets.
-Gate or trig input should go into Tap/FSU (bottom left) input of your Versio.
+Tap/FSU input (bottom left) of your Versio expects gates or triggers.